LucasBrigidoc/Dissert_IA/replit.md

 DissertIA is an AI-powered SaaS educational platform for Brazilian students preparing for entrance and competitive exams.
 It offers personalized writing assistance through tools like the Socratic Argument Architect, Intelligent Repertoire Explorer, and custom essay structure creators.
 The platform integrates AI technology with pedagogical expertise to revolutionize essay writing education, featuring a modern "liquid glass" design with a blue-themed aesthetic.

+# Recent Changes

+## October 4, 2025 - Replit Environment Setup
+- Successfully configured the application to run in Replit environment
+- Set up PostgreSQL database connection using Replit's DATABASE_URL
+- Pushed database schema using Drizzle Kit migrations
+- Configured development workflow to run on port 5000 with proper host settings (0.0.0.0)
+- Application is running and serving both frontend and backend correctly

 # User Preferences

 Preferred communication style: Simple, everyday language.